bootdotdev/blog/content/computer-science/ai.md

 ## But you won't need developers, just product managers

-Sorry if you're a "product person", but whenever I'm told that it immediately translates in my head to "I'm an ideas guy".
+Sorry, but whenever I hear "I'm a product manager" it immediately translates in my head to "I'm an ideas guy".

 ![idea person product manager anakin meme](/img/800/anakinpadeproductmanager.png.webp)

+No one really *needs* product managers.